Nima-Fr/TryHackMe/c4ptur3-th3-fl4g/README.md

 ## T3.1

-After downloading the attached file (stegosteg.jpg), I used a tool called `steghide` which can extract the files inside an image or audio.
-BY running `steghide --extract -sf stegosteg.jpg`, the file, hidden inside the image (steganopayload2248.txt) is revealed and it containes the answer.
+After downloading the attached file (stegosteg.jpg), I used a tool called `steghide` which can extract the files inside an image or audio file.
+BY running `steghide --extract -sf stegosteg.jpg`, the hidden file inside the image (steganopayload2248.txt) would be revealed and it contains the answer.

 Answer: `SpaghettiSteg`